notfixingit3/ansible_pihole_selinux/README.md

-# PiHole for systems with selinux enabled
+# PiHole Installer for systems with selinux enabled

 # Install